Snap jumps after revealing plans to lay off ~16% of its workforce, new guidance sees Q1 revenue up ~12% year on year

 In an SEC filling that followed its Investor Update presentation on Wednesday, Snap also added that it will be closing more than 300 open roles.
 As a result of the job cuts and other measures, the company expects to save roughly $500 million in annualized expenses by the second half of 2026.

 In the same investor update event, Snap also updated parts of its Q1 financial outlook, including reduced guidance on its stock compensation and adjusted operating expenses.
-Snap now expects a revenue of approximately $1.529 billion, up 12% year-over-year and just above analyst expectations of $1.524 billion, compiled by Bloomberg.
-Snap expects adjusted EBITDA to come in at $233 million, again ahead of Wall Street's current forecasts ($184 million).
+The company now expects revenue of approximately $1.529 billion, up 12% year over year and just above analyst expectations of $1.524 billion, as compiled by Bloomberg.
+Snap expects adjusted EBITDA to come in at $233 million, again ahead of Wall Street’s current forecasts ($184 million).